Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 \ {y} = {m}{x} + {b}
 \end{equation}

-In this equation, the Y is explained by x, where m is equal to the slope of the line and b is equal to the y-intercept.
-If we apply a list of x values `(-5,-4,-3,-2,-1,0,1,2,3,4,5)` to a linear equation with slope two and y-intercept of five, we will get the graph in figure \@ref(fig:regressbb).
+In this equation, `y` is explained by `x`, where `m` is equal to the slope of the line and `b` is equal to the y-intercept.
+If we apply a list of x values `(-5,-4,-3,-2,-1,0,1,2,3,4,5)` to a linear equation with a slope of two and a y-intercept of five, we get the graph in figure \@ref(fig:regressbb).

 \begin{equation}
 \ {y} = {2}{x} + {5}